-- B. Indemnifications.
+B. Indemnifications.
 Under the Trust's organizational documents, its officers and Trustees may be indemnified against certain liabilities and expenses arising out of the performance of their duties to the Fund, and shareholders are indemnified against personal liability for the obligations of the Trust.
 Additionally, in the normal course of business, the Fund enters into agreements with service providers that may contain indemnification clauses.
 The Fund's maximum exposure under these arrangements is unknown as this would involve future claims that may be made against the Fund that have not yet occurred.
-The risk of material loss from such claims is considered remote. - 7.
-Subsequent Events.
-BBH, the custodian and fund accountant for the Fund, has entered into an agreement with State Street Corporation ("State Street") under which State Street will acquire BBH's Investor Services business; which includes those services provided to the Fund.
-The transaction is expected to be completed in the first quarter of 2022, subject to customary closing conditions and regulatory approvals.
-Investment advisory, portfolio management and administrative services provided to BBH Trust by BBH through its SID are not impacted by the agreement with State Street.
+The risk of material loss from such claims is considered remote.

+7. Subsequent Events.
+On November 30, 2022, BBH and State Street Corporation ("State Street") decided to terminate the agreement under which State Street would have acquired BBH's Investor Services business.

-Management has evaluated events and transactions that have occurred since October 31, 2021 through the date the financial statements were issued and determined that there were no other subsequent events that would require recognition or additional disclosure in the financial statements.
+Management has evaluated events and transactions that have occurred since October 31, 2022 through the date the financial statements were issued and determined that there were no other subsequent events that would require recognition or additional disclosure in the financial statements.

-DISCLOSURE OF FUND EXPENSES October 31, 2021 (unaudited)
+DISCLOSURE OF FUND EXPENSES October 31, 2022 (unaudited)